boorsteid4/rowanrooms-web/README.md

   script: main.app
 # [END handlers]
 ```
-5. Append the following code to main.py:
+5. Append the following code to main.py.
+Much of the code is the same from the original main.py.
+The additional lines of code will create two JSON objects `room1` and `room2` for rooms:
 ```python
 # Copyright 2016 Google Inc.
 #